peterbourgon/peter-bourgon-org/src/services/index.md

 principles to groups of any skill level.
 My training style is thorough, didactic, and interactive.
 I highlight best practices, idioms, and antipatterns: stuff you can't easily get from books and literature.

-Selected articles and talks on these areas of expertise:

 - **[Go: Best Practices for Industrial Programming](/go-for-industrial-programming/)** <br/>
     June 2018, [GopherCon EU](https://gophercon.is/), Reykjavík — [video](https://www.youtube.com/watch?v=PTE4VJIdHPg)